 Korean readers should track semiconductor concentration, regional demand, Middle East logistics risk, and the won exchange rate together.

-For this issue, start with semiconductor export share, then check whether China and US demand is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with semiconductor export share, then check whether China and US demand is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch